SC

 Percentage return tells you how much an investment grew or shrank relative to what you originally put in.
 It is the most common way to compare the performance of different assets — because a $500 gain on a $1,000 investment is very different from a $500 gain on a $50,000 investment.

 A positive return means you made money.
 A negative return means you lost money.
 Most investors look at percentage return rather than raw dollar amounts when deciding whether an investment performed well.
+If you just need to find the percentage change between any two numbers — not specifically an investment — that tool handles the general case.

 You can use this calculator for any asset — individual stocks, an entire portfolio, a savings account, a rental property, or even a small business.
 Just enter the starting and ending values and let the math do the work.